German government response to the COVID-19 pandemic: "Masken-Affäre" and corruption

-In July 2022, the protective mask industry in Germany, which had started early in the pandemic with government subsidies of millions of euros, was likely to falter and the dependency on mask imports from China would likely revert to the pre-pandemic state by 2025.
+In July 2022, the protective mask industry in Germany, which had started early in the pandemic with government subsidies of millions of euros, was predicted to likely falter and the dependency on mask imports from China to likely revert to the pre-pandemic state by 2025.
 The main reason cited was that the imports from China were much cheaper, with public authorities and hospitals usually obliged to take the cheapest offer.

 In 2022, Bavarian state premier Markus Söder (CSU) was accused of having facilitated the purchase of ten million surgical masks and three million FFP2 masks from China in spite of rejection by two ministries due to quality concerns.
 The contract, which contained a clause regarding quality, had been finalized on 31 March 2020.
 Delivery of the FFP2 masks had dragged out to the end of the year after some types of masks had been prohibited by state authorities.
 Head of the Bavarian State Chancellery Florian Herrmann and former Federal Minister of Transport and Digital Infrastructure Andreas Scheuer defended the purchase which they had pushed together with Söder, citing the crisis situation at that time and pointing to no provisions having been paid; the latter claim appeared to be corroborated by a team of investigative journalists, and contrasted with the "mask scandal" over which two other MPs had previously resigned.